Skip to content

 4. Document every alert decision with a full audit trail

-Every alert generated by the screening system โ€” including false positives cleared after review โ€” must be documented with the analyst's rationale, the data reviewed, and the outcome.
-The FCA expects to review alert management records during supervisory visits.
-Retention period: minimum 5 years under MLRs 2017, Regulation 40.
+Every alert generated by the screening system -- including false positives cleared after review -- must be documented with the analyst's rationale, the data reviewed, and the outcome.
+AUSTRAC expects to review alert management records during compliance assessments.
+Retention period: minimum 7 years under the AML/CTF Act.

 5. Conduct independent validation annually

 Sanctions screening failures rarely originate from the software itself.
 They arise from misconfigured matching parameters, outdated sanctions sources, or untested screening logic for new product types.
-Annual independent validation โ€” conducted by a function separate from the first line of defence โ€” is now considered a supervisory expectation by both the FCA and PRA.
+Annual independent validation -- conducted by a function separate from the first line of defence -- is now considered a supervisory expectation by AUSTRAC and APRA.

 CheckFile's document verification platform integrates sanctions screening into document-based onboarding workflows, reducing manual handoffs between compliance and operations teams.
 See our compliance risk assessment guide for a framework to evaluate your current screening programme.